SwaggyXO/TodoList_React/README.md

 # TodoList_React
 This is a simple TodoList using MERN Stack.
-The src folder contains frontend part meanwhile the other folders hold the backend.
+The src folder contains frontend code meanwhile the backend folder hold the backend code.